SteveJR86/BC-README-Generator/TestProject.md

 ![license](https://img.shields.io/badge/license-GNU%20GPLv3-blue)

-    This is a test project to demonstrate the readme generator working
+This is a test project to demonstrate the readme generator

 ## Table of Contents